AMVijay/aws-learning/dynamodb/README.md

     * **TODO** - Need to check List, Map, Set.
 * Max size of each item can be 400 KB.

-## Indexes in DynamoDB
+## Partition Key and Sort Key in DynamoDB
 * Partition Key
+    * It is the primary key for the table.
+By definition, primary key attribute should be unique.
     * It is mandatory to create table.
-    * It is an attribute in the table and its value should be unique.
-    * DynamoDB uses this partition key as hash value to retrive the item from the storage nodes.
-This helps DynamoDB scalability.
+    * This partition key is stored as hash value.

-* Each table must have One Partition Key.
-Partition Key is one of the attribute from the table and that should be unique.
-* Partition Key can have a sort key from the table .
+    * It is used in data retrival from storage nodes.
+* Sort Key
+    * Sort Key is defined from another attribute present in all items apart from partition key.
+    * Partition Key + Sort Key together makes composite key.
+    * It enables a partition to store more than one item in order.

+## Index Concepts
+* DynamoDB allows to define Secondary Indexes which help to define more composite keys apart from Primary Partition Key and Sort Key.
+* Two types secondary index are provided.

 ## Capacity of DynamoDB
 * RCU - Read Capacity Units